What Google Analytics Can Tell You About Your Facebook Strategy

 Our ultimate goal as marketers is to convert customers and increase sales.
 By utilizing the data from Google Analytics we can gain a better understanding of who from Facebook is visiting the website, as well as who is making a purchase, signing up for the newsletter, or taking some other action within the sales cycle.

-Facebook’s desktop ads saw a 1.1 percent conversion in 2014’s fourth quarter, while its mobile ads converted at 0.3 percent, according to Marin Software.
+Facebook’s desktop ads saw a 1.1 percent conversion’s fourth quarter, while its mobile ads converted at 0.3 percent, according to Marin Software.
 These conversion rates are significantly lower than paid search, but using insight from Google Analytics can provide an accurate depiction of what tactics are working on Facebook and how to improve conversion.

 For example, an independent living community targeting higher income retirees utilized Facebook ads to reach multiple audiences: adult children of potential residents, as well as the potential residents themselves.
 By setting up ad URLs to be tracked in Google Analytics, the living community could compare the performance of audiences, ad copy, and images based on activity after these people hit the site.
 Google Analytics enabled them to track engagement, as well as lead generation, and thereby refine campaigns to use the most effective images and ad copy, as well as determining the demographics of the target audience to set up for the campaigns.